Sonalighode/SynthoSphere/README.md

 Steps below involve designing and simulating a simple RISC-V processor using Verilog.
 The process flows from creating RTL (Register Transfer Level) design to GLS (Gate-Level Simulation) verification.

 This process involves use of following tools:
-1. iVerilog compiler
+1. iverilog compiler
 2. GTKwave synthesiser
-3. yosys synthesis tool
+3. Yosys synthesis tool

 Below is the verilog code and testbench to design the processor to perform fundamental operations of addition, substraction and load/store oprations.